Wings for Life World Run 2024 – you shattered the record

 Over a quarter of a million strong, the participants included 192 nationalities as they set off simultaneously in 169 countries to keep ahead of a moving finish line called the Catcher Car.
 Whether they were challenging the Virtual Catcher Car of the Wings for Life World Run App or a physical version of the car at one of seven global Flagship Runs, they covered an average of 11.5km each, for a total distance equivalent to nearly 50 times around the globe.

-Many of the runners joined one of 345 App Run Events (that was an event record, too) held at spectacular locations from Mexico City to Paris and from Dubai to Miami.
+Many of the runners joined one of 345 App Run Events (that was an event record, too) held at spectacular locations from Cape Town and Pretoria to Mexico City and from Dubai to Miami.

 No matter where they took part, Wings for Life World Runners didn’t seem to mind the weather: According to the official race weather forecaster, UBIMET, the coldest temperature recorded was in Quebec City, Canada (5°C) and the hottest in Lucknow, India (41°C).
 The sunniest runs were experienced in Zadar, Croatia and Cape Town, South Africa, and the wettest in San Francisco, USA.